Running is a family affair

 PUNTA GORDA — Some locals called him "Ironman" and a true hometown hero.

 Fulton was the first African American male to break the four-minute mile in Munich, Germany in 1973 while he was competing for the Amateur Athletic Union AAU).
 At 3:55, it was a personal best time.
-He also competed in Africa, Russia and several other countries.
-AAU is one of the largest, multi-sport event organizations in the world.
+He also competed in Africa, Russia and several other countries with AAU, one of the largest, multi-sport event organizations in the world.
 The organization is dedicated exclusively to the promotion and development of amateur sports and physical fitness programs.

 "I always said he was born to run," said his sister Teresa Fulton-Scurry.